Languages and frameworks

 Recently development of front-end components has changed, and now there are many new tools for code optimization, speed and effective development.
 For most of our projects we use Require.js, WebPack and Handlebars.js.

-Backbone.js – a library, which we use as a foundation for development of single-page applications.
+ReactJS, Angular, Backbone.js – modern tools for developing user interfaces, that we use as a base for development of single-page applications.

 The project (the most important parts or the whole code) is covered by unit-tests and functional tests for the frontend.
 We use a Continuous Integration approach, where tests are run automatically each time the code is updated in the repository, and the developer sees if his changes affects any other parts of the code.